axisgroup/design-process/1-Understand/Methods/business-SME-interview.md

-## Business deep dive
+## Business SME Interview

 #### What is it?
-A business deep dive is a method used to gain an understanding of a business.
-This involves understanding the different business functions involved, business processes, organization structure etc.
+The Business SME Interview is a method used to gain an understanding of a business.
+This involves asking questions directed at an SME who has a broader perspective on the business, so as to understand the different business functions involved, business processes, organization structure etc.

 #### Why do you use it?
-Having an initial understanding of the business helps the designer speak the same language as the user and ask meaningful questions during the interviews.
-It also helps user interviews to be focused on the just user and not on understanding the overall business process of the company.
+Having an initial understanding of the business helps the designer speak the same language as the user and ask meaningful questions during the user interviews.
+It also helps those interviews be focused on just the user and not on understanding the overall business process of the company.

 #### When to do it?
-A business deep dive is the first step in the research phase and is conducted before the user interviews.
+The Business SME Interview is conducted as part of the first "Understand the Business" portion of the Understand phase, and should be done before the user interviews.

 #### How to do it?
-A Business deep dive ideally involves talking to a stakeholder/client champion/business SME to understand their business.
-In situations where a business expert is not available on the client side, a business deep dive can be conducted internally with an industry expert or someone who has previously worked with the client.
+A Business SME Interview ideally involves talking to a stakeholder/client champion/business SME to understand their business.
+In situations where a business expert is not available on the client side, the interview can be conducted internally with an industry expert or someone who has previously worked with the client.
-During a business deep dive, there should be a designer leading the conversation and also a note taker.
+During a business SME interview, there should be a designer leading the conversation and also a note taker.
-* Start the deep dive by getting a broad understanding of how the industry works.
+* Start the interview by getting a broad understanding of how the industry works.
 * Understand the different business functions within the company and how they interact with each other.
 You can also map out a high level business process across different business functions
 * Focus on a business function and understand the business processes within that business function.
 This business process at this level covers multiple roles at the company.
 * You can go even deeper than the step above and map out the business process for a single persona but we recommend doing this during the user interview.